marionettejs/backbone.radio/README.md

 The whole point of Channels is that they provide a way to explicitly namespace events in your application.
 It gives you greater control over which objects are able to talk to one another.

-If you're having difficulty remembering the API of Channels here's a useful pneumonic for you.
+If you're having difficulty remembering the API of Channels here's a useful mnemonic for you.

 Events is the API that you know; `on`, `off`, `stopListening` and so on.
 Commands, which starts with a C, only uses verbs that start with C: `command`, `comply`, `stopComplying`.
 And lastly, Requests, which starts with an R,